Skip to main content

 Weihnachtsshopping

-A true chocolate paradise awaits you in the listed pharmacy from 1892.
-Winterfeldt Schokoladen is not just a shop, but an experience: the artistically designed shelves, the nostalgic flair and the lovingly selected chocolates, bars and drinking chocolates invite you to marvel and savour.
-This is where Berlin style meets international chocolate art - perfect for a little indulgence break in the middle of the neighbourhood.
+A true chocolate paradise awaits you in the listed pharmacy dating from 1892.
+Winterfeldt Schokoladen is not just a shop, but an experience: the artfully designed shelves, the nostalgic atmosphere and the lovingly selected pralines, bars and drinking chocolates invite you to marvel and indulge.

-Tip 11: Treat yourself to Berlin cuisine at Schusterjungen
+Tip 11: Treat yourselves to Berlin cuisine at Schusterjungen

 Berlin Cuisine: Teltower Rübchen

-A place like a good mate: even if you haven't seen each other for a long time, you'll immediately embrace each other.
-At this pub-restaurant in Prenzlauer Berg, this even applies to newcomers.
-The cuisine is home-style and delicious, the beers are tapped with understanding and the waiters serve you hearty regional specialities such as jacket potatoes or beef roulades, mustard or black pudding quickly and easily.
-So if you've had enough of the fast and very hip Prenzlauer Berg, which always wants to be ahead of its time, then treat yourself to a well-earned rest - or two or three.
+A place like a good old mate: even if you haven’t seen each other for ages, you’ll be hugging each other straight away.
+In this pub-restaurant in Prenzlauer Berg , that even applies to newcomers.
+The food is delicious home-style cooking, the beers are sensibly selected, and the staff serve up hearty regional specialities such as jacket potatoes, beef roulades, mustard sauce or black pudding quickly and without fuss.

 Where: Danziger Straße 9, Prenzlauer Berg